Piracetam (Nootropil)

 Downside Rationale

-Piracetam (Nootropil) downside is driven by several clinical signals are condition-specific and do not translate cleanly to healthy-user enhancement.
-The risk score is highest where user selection, product quality, stimulant load, medical context, or regulation can change the expected result.
+Piracetam (Nootropil) carries a low overall downside, with the caveat that several positive clinical signals are condition-specific and do not translate cleanly to healthy-user enhancement.
+The risk is highest where user selection, kidney function, medication context, or sourcing change the expected result.
+Intrinsic short-term safety is mild for most adults, so the practical downsides are about realistic expectations and product quality more than acute harm.

 The overall BioHarmony score reflects the intervention's primary evidence profile.
 These subratings are independent assessments per use case.